jiahecui/SenAOReFoc/README.md

 img = xiapi.Image()
 ```

-To proceed with Ximea cameras using Linux, the corresponding xiapi Python binding
+To proceed with Ximea cameras using Linux, the corresponding Xiapi Python binding
-is required, which can be installed using the ximea SDK installer found in
+is required, which can be installed using the Ximea SDK installer found in

 <https://www.ximea.com/support/wiki/apis/XIMEA_Linux_Software_Package>.